cgand/iBooks-Widget-to-Embed-YouTube-Videos/ReadMe.md

 # iBooks Widget to Embed YouTube Videos
 Apple iBooks Author program doesn't natively provide the ability to embed a YouTube video within an iBook.
-I follow [this tutorial](https://www.youtube.com/watch?v=gWZbCv83Fso) [^tutorial] that shows you how to use Dashcode to create a custom widget that enables you to embed a YouTube video within an iBook.
+I follow [this tutorial](https://www.youtube.com/watch?v=gWZbCv83Fso) [1] that shows you how to use Dashcode to create a custom widget that enables you to embed a YouTube video within an iBook.

 As Dascode is no more available after Mac OS X 10.0 here are four widget that embeds YouTube video in iBooks Author.